Who cares about last Friday’s CARES Act?

 Qualified Charitable Contributions of $300

 If you’re filing a standard, simple tax return, you now get a $300 above-the-line deduction for your charitable contributions beginning in 2020.
 This benefit has no deadline.
 So, make your donations to charity!
 To do this, it must be a cash donation and cannot be made into a Donor Advised Fund (DAF).
 Previous tax reforms did away with this benefit unless you itemized your expenses.
 The CARES Act makes a $300 charitable deduction available to non-itemizers.
-Talk to your wealth manager!
+Talk to your financial advisor!

 BIG Charitable Contributions

 If you’re interested and able to make a very large charitable contribution, 2020 is your year.
 You can completely wipe out your income with charitable contributions in 2020.
 100% of your deduction may offset AGI (adjusted gross income) in the year 2020.
 Similar to the previously mentioned charitable benefit, you may not make this contribution to a DAF, but must make a donation to a charity.
-Make sure to talk to your wealth manager about this one if you’re interested.
+Make sure to talk to your financial advisor about this one if you’re interested.

 Retirement plan distributions for Covid-19 victims

-If you or someone you know are having a hardship related to the Coronavirus, make sure to talk with your wealth manager about the CARE Act’s special rules for distributions from retirement accounts.
+If you or someone you know are having a hardship related to the Coronavirus, make sure to talk with your financial advisor about the CARE Act’s special rules for distributions from retirement accounts.
 The list of requirements is long.
 If you qualify you may be able to withdraw up to $100,000 from your retirement account and avoid the 10% penalty tax, the mandatory tax withholding, spread the income tax liability over the next three years, and start a 3-year payback plan.
 This is much more lenient than it used to be.
 Note, this benefit is just for Covid-19 victims and family members.

 Covid-19 retirement plan loans

 Similarly, if you or a loved one needs to make a loan from your retirement plan, then 2020 may be the year to do so.
 The rules have been relaxed so that you may pull out 100% of the vested account value and delay repayments for up to a year.
-So…if you’re feeling it, you’ll want to talk with your wealth manager to see if your retirement plan can ameliorate some of the pain.
+So…if you’re feeling it, you’ll want to talk with your financial advisor to see if your retirement plan can ameliorate some of the pain.

 Recovery rebate advances